 One of the most common lamp styles in the Roman Empire was the factory lamp.
-This plain but functional design would likely have been the cheapest lamp, and, the lamp of choice for the majority of the population.
-Originating in Rome, but later produced in other parts of Europe including London and Colchester, these lamps were mould made in large numbers.
+This plain but functional design would likely have been the cheapest lamp and the lamp of choice for most of the population.
+Originating in Rome but later produced in other parts of Europe, including London and Colchester, these lamps were mould made in large numbers.
 This mass production is what gives them the designation of Factory Lamp.

-Many small factory lamps have been discovered along Hadrian's Wall, leading some to suggest that they may have been used to ration soldiers oils supplies.
-However there it has also been suggested that they were used as votive offerings to the gods.
+Many small factory lamps have been discovered along Hadrian's Wall, suggesting that the Roman military may have used these lamps to ration soldiers' oil supplies.
+However, there it has also been claimed that the Romans used these lamps as votive offerings to the gods.

-This type of lamp would have shone out through the dark winter nights across this far northern outpost of the Roman Empire, providing a warming glow in houses, temples, military camps, milecastles and turrets along the length of Hadrian’s Wall.
-The lamp is a fully functional replica, that can be used to burn olive oil just as the original would have done.
-Before attempting to use your lamp you must read the operating and safety instructions.
+This type of lamp would have shone out through the dark winter nights across this far northern outpost of the Roman Empire, providing a warming glow in houses, temples, military camps, milecastles and turrets along the length of Hadrian's Wall.
+The lamp is a fully functional replica used to burn olive oil, just as the original would have done.
+Before attempting to use your oil lamp, you must read the operating and safety instructions.

 White earthenware with a white slip finish